Farah-sellami/Cryptocurrency-forcasting-Power-BI/README.md

 it changes all the time based on interaction with the report, allowing you to quickly and dynamically explore the data you want to see.
 ## Reporting :
 visualize data in the form of graphs to build reports and dashboards.
-Our project consists of 3 pages:
+This project consists of 3 pages:

 • HOME